dcldyhb/notes/个人学习/工具/vim笔记.md

 - <kbd>I</kbd>: insert before the line
 - <kbd>A</kbd>: append at the end of the line
 - <kbd>O</kbd>: open a new line above

+and use <kbd>Esc</kbd> to exit insert mode and return to normal mode